TOAST-DOCS/Gamebase/en/upgrade-guide.md

 #### Twitter IdP
 * Updated minSDKVersion to 21 from 19 after Twitter API server certificate update.

+### iOS

+* Changed the PAYCO iOS SDK used by GamebaseAuthPaycoAdapter to xcframework.

 ## 2.57.0

 ### iOS

 * Added the Privacy manifest fils.
     * In the Privacy manifest file, you can see a list of APIs that need to specify what data the Gamebase iOS SDK collects and why it is allowed.
-    * Please update to Gamebase iOS SDK 2.57.0 by Spring 2024 according to the Apple policies.
+    * Please update to Gamebase iOS SDK 2.57.0 or later by Spring 2024 according to the Apple policies.

 ### Unreal